 - Run a manual backup (advanced — requires using the command line and logging into your site via SSH)

-Updating your plugins
+Update your plugins

-Leading up to major releases of WordPress, plugin developers are contacted and asked to make sure that their code is compatible with the changes being made to the core software.
+Make sure plugins are updated before the new WordPress version is released.
 You may notice a week or two before a new release that a number of your site's plugins and themes have updates available.
 This is generally because the developers are preparing their plugins for a new release.

 If the plugin is part of the core functionality of your site (e.g., WooCommerce) DreamHost suggests that you create a backup before updating (see above).

 Setting up a staging site

-All other DreamHost hosting plans
+All other hosting plans

 - Log into your staging site.